FabianSchuetze/EconPDEs.jl/README.md

 	    StateGrid(s = s)
 	end
 	```
-- an `initialize` function that returns an initial guess.
+3. an `initialize` function that returns an initial guess.
 In my experience, the pseudo transient algorithm is robust to the exact initial condition so I simply take a vector of ones:

 	```julia
 	function initialize(m::CampbellCochraneModel, grid::StateGrid)
 	    fill(1.0, size(grid)...)
 	end
 	```
-- a `pde` function that returns the system of PDEs.
+4. a `pde` function that returns the system of PDEs.
 This function encodes the model.
 The function takes as argument the model `m`, the grid `grid`, a current guess for the solution `y`, a tuple corresponding to the grid coordinates `ituple`, and a tuple corresponding to the drift of state varaibles at this position `idrift`.
 It returns  a tuple of three terms.
 	1. A tuple corresponding to the value of the PDEs at this grid point.
 	2. A tuple corresponding to the drift of state variables at this grid point (used for upwinding).
 	3. A dictionary from symbols to values.
 This dictionary simply stores side functions computed while writing the PDE.

-	This is the `pde` function for the case of Campbell Cochrane (1999),
+	This is the `pde` function for the Campbell Cochrane (1999) model:
 	```julia
 	function pde(m::CampbellCochraneModel, grid, y, ituple, idrift = (0.0, 0.0))
 	    μ = m.μ ; σ = m.σ ; γ = m.γ ; ρ = m.ρ ; κs = m.κs ; b = m.b